jetthoughts/jetthoughts.github.io/content/blog/emergency-cto-leadership-navigating-software-development-challenges.md

 ## Conclusion

 Having a seasoned CTO at the helm can spell success or failure in crisis times.
-By checking situations, focusing on tasks, and rolling out smart fixes, an emergency CTO ensures stability and keeps development on course.
+An emergency CTO checks situations, focuses on tasks, and rolls out smart fixes.
+This ensures stability and keeps development on track.